Health, Dental, and Vision Insurance

 No gap in your coverage

 Your insurance eligibility as a retiree begins on your retirement effective date.
 Since your coverage as an active employee continues through the end of the month in which you terminate employment, there should be no gap in coverage as you go from active to retired status as long as you apply timely.
 Refer to the Timely application and proofs section below for more information.
 However, if you file your application after the month in which you terminate employment, or if you waive coverage when you're first eligible, there could be a six-month wait to begin your coverage.
 (See Enrolling or changing your enrollment after retirement, below.)

 The insurance carrier answers any questions about insurance claims or if you want to know if a particular service is covered.
 If you have enrollment questions or problems, contact ORS.
 Your insurance cards will arrive a few weeks after your retirement effective date.
 If you need health services after you retire but before your cards arrive, contact the insurance carrier directly to get your policy number or to verify coverage.

 When you meet age and service requirements, the state will subsidize your health insurance premiums.
 If your insurance premiums exceed your pension payments, ORS will create a monthly payment plan for you.

-You will be notified in advance of any rate changes, which typically occur in October.
+You will be notified of any rate changes, which will occur in January.
 Premium rates for each carrier are available on the Employee Benefits section of the Civil Service Commission website.

 Insurance coverage always begins on the first day of a calendar month.
 We must have your completed insurance application and all required proofs before we can enroll you, and we cannot enroll you retroactively.

 We must receive a complete application and proofs for everyone you want to enroll no later than 30 calendar days after your retirement effective date.
 For any received later, coverage will not begin until the first day of the sixth month after we receive the complete enrollment request including required proofs.

 How Medicare affects your coverage